yak-toto/yak-server/README.md

 poetry install
 ```

-Before starting the backend, add `JWT_SECRET_KEY` in `.flaskenv` same as the MySQL user name and password.
+Before starting the backend, add `JWT_SECRET_KEY` and `JWT_EXPIRATION_TIME` in `.flaskenv` same as the MySQL user name and password.
 As
-login system is using JSON Web Token, a secret key is required.
+login system is using JSON Web Token, a secret key is required and an expiration time (in seconds).
 To generate one, you can use the python built-in `secrets` module.

 ```py
 >>> import secrets